 Natural stone offers a classic style for timeless appeal.
 Common examples of natural stone used for patios would be slate or flagstone.
 Typically, these items will be mortared into place, but polymer enhanced sand can also be used.
 Some types of stone have naturally occurring metals that oxidize and produce orange colored rust patterns as the natural elements age the stone.
 Some people find this aging charming, while others would prefer the stones remain true to color.
 Another challenge to natural stone is that some types may peel off in layers as time passes due to the freeze-thaw cycles.
 Natural stone is typically on the high end of the price per square foot average for patios, but it is beautiful!

 Notice the variation in the bluestone.
-High Prairie Landscape Group constructed this patio at the UMKC Diastole Scholor’s Center to honor founder E. Grey Dimond.
+High Prairie Outdoors constructed this patio at the UMKC Diastole Scholor’s Center to honor founder E. Grey Dimond.

 If you opt for manmade pavers on your patio, you will find not all pavers are created equal and there are multiple grades available.